KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

         - I will use AWS EC2 P3 Instance on Windows 10

 <b>2.
 Test Demo model on Raspberry Pi 3 B+</b>
+    - Succeeded run demo model on Raspberry Pi 3 B+, and the fps is about lower than 1.6

 <b>3.
 Make train dataset </b>

 # Useful Links